 The chips and chopped walnuts scattered on top adds some extra crunch to the cake.
 The whole thing takes an hour to come together, including prep time.
 Thus, you can make a big cake and save the leftovers in the fridge for later.

-Whether as a breakfast fix or a luscious afternoon snack, these crazy cinnamon desserts are not to be missed.
+Whether as a breakfast fix or a luscious afternoon snack, these warm and pleasant cinnamon-flavor desserts are not to be missed.
 Thanks to buttermilk, these sweet little desserts are so soft, tender, and fluffy.
-Each bite is designed to melt the second it enters your mouth.
+Each bite is made to enchant your soul right the second you try them.